-The government-wide financial statements include only the School itself.
+The government-wide financial statements include only the School itself, which is a division of the Charterholder.
 The School District of Osceola County, Florida includes the operations of the School in its operational results.

 The government-wide financial statements can be found on pages 8 - 9 of this report.